jstanier/jstanier.github.io/_posts/2016-01-05-a-day-in-the-life.md

 **9:30** - We have a meeting about the various projects that are going on in Engineering at the moment, and which members of staff are allocated to them.
 We discuss whether that's a good balance given everything that we want to achieve, and work out how we should maintain that allocation over the next few months.

-**11:00** - I join a (late) stand-up about the data platform rearchitecture project, then back to my desk to get on with some work.
+**11:00** - I join a (late) stand-up about the data platform rearchitecture project, then I head back to my desk to get on with some work.

 **12:00** - We have a weekly check-in with the CTO about how the rearchitecture project is going.
 We identify any risks, what the critical path looks like, and whether there's any more work that we could begin in parallel while we wait for some long-running tests to roll in.